How to use the MID function

 and returns "whale".

-5. MID function with find
+5. MID function and FIND function

 The formula in cell C3 uses the FIND function to search for a string also considering upper and lower letters as well.